10 Important Things To Keep Dogs Cool on Boats

 If you don’t plan on making a pit stop, try to let them relieve themselves before you set off on your boating adventure.

-However, if your dog is prone to accidents, keeping them at home during extended boat trips is best.
+However, if your dog is prone to accidents, keeping them home during extended boat trips is best.

 Otherwise, just like us, they need a bathroom break.
 So make sure you’re fully equipped to handle it.